wmhunt1/MadChatBot/README.md

 # MadChatBot
-A chatbot that just argues with you made using HuggingFace mainly to annoy my sister.
+A chatbot that just argues with you.
+I made it mainly to annoy my sister.